BioVL/minerva-docs/docs/MatrixNotation.rst

 .. literalinclude:: scripts/model_template.py

-Example of a (bio)kinetic model.
-In this case, for the modeling of the aerobic growth of \textit{Corynebacterium glutamicum} under product inhibition.
+Example
 ------------------------------------------

+A(bio)kinetic first-principle model.
+In this case, for the representation of the aerobic growth of \textit{Corynebacterium glutamicum} under product inhibition.

 .. literalinclude:: scripts/script_CGlutamicum.py